AndresMpa/dotfiles/README.md

 ## To do

+- [ ] Fix and complete install scripts
 - [ ] Try i3
 - [ ] Try Awesome
 - [ ] Go back to BSPWM